percona/pmm/source/install/aws.rst

          http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html

 With your instance selected, open its IP address in a web browser.
-The IP address appears in the :guilabel:`IPv4 Public IP` column or as value of the :guilabel:`Public IP` field at the top of the :guilabel:`Properties` panel.
+The IP address appears in the *IPv4 Public IP* column or as value of the *Public IP* field at the top of the *Properties* panel.

 .. _figure.run-server-ami.aws-marketplace.pmm.ec2.properties: